 Ice patches → trekking poles essential

-Food - We serve 05 Times meals a day including snacks and soup.
+Food: We serve 05 Times meals a day including snacks and soup.
 A variety of delectable and healthy food is provided which includes; Indian, Chinese and other Western meals.
 They are nutritious and keep you fit and healthy on the trek.
 (Veg food or Jain Food with fruits)

-Kuari Pass with Pangarchulla Peak Trek Guide
+Kuari Pass with Pangarchulla Peak Trek Complete Guide

 Day 1 – Pickup from Dehradun Via Rishikesh → Joshimath Market 280 km /10 Hours Drive Altitude 8530 ft